-Red Special Guitar Replica Build
+Red Special Replica Guitar Build

-December 2020 I came across a book entitled
+In December 2020 I came across a book entitled

 Brian May’s Red Special: The Story of the Home-made Guitar that Rocked Queen and the World